In this very first episode, we will be talking about living a life of less regret. I cannot think of any better way to kickstart GetCoached360.

 The reason that one really stuck out for me is, to be honest, that’s a big part of the reason why I’m doing this, is coaches and that group of people that are pursuing that type of career usually have a certain kind of mindset that I’ve always been very attracted to but didn’t realize what it was until a few years back.

 Chris Ippolito 15:46

-And the question I was asking myself was, “How can I get more time with that type of person?”
-And this is basically the results of that.
+The question I was asking myself was, “How can I get more time with that type of person?”
+This is basically the results of that.
 That’s why that one really just stuck out at me.
-I wanted to confirm that’s what I heard, but that’s awesome, cool.
+I wanted to confirm that’s what I heard, but that’s awesome.
+Cool.

 Allen Funston 16:04

 Allen Funston 16:07

 You are.
 It works out nicely because it’s a win-win-win, right?
 Ideally, with the right fit, it’s beneficial for all of us to get together, right?
 To consider these questions in our own lives and the perspectives of others, right?

 Getting back to what it is that you value.
 When you have a list of three or four or five or six things, call them your top five, even though the number that you consider your top can change.
 It’s not that you don’t value anything or everything else in life, too.
 You do.
 It’s just that these top five are really disproportionately more intrinsically motivating to you.